roninMo/2d-Intro-Unity-Project/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    *Just Start by creating the State Machine, A player script, a player state script and a couple states to understand how all this stuff ties together!*

+## After Diving into State machine for the player and ai, I found that...
+you will be recreating code and functions everywhere. `Don't do that`, it's a bad practice.
+It's okay, I found a solid way to handle this for when you're creating you character and enemy ai code.

+#### Implementing the core
+`AdamCYouncis` came up with an idea called a core, essentially it's a file that holds sections of code to pull in for everything, and you just attach it to each game object that will use the functions. `This way you only create a any velocity or raycast check function once, instead of recreating this code for every character and enemy out there.`

+* Start by creating a file named core, and in the awake function have it grab section components within it's game object.
+- Then create a file for example `collision senses` and initialize it in the core on start.
+This way you'll create one groundcheck for all characters and enemies in the game
+- The movement functions are slightly different because you pass in the logic update function as well, and call it in the core.
+This way you keep track of the current velocity for each object (that's the only reason).

+        `Congrats!
+Now you've saved code and time, and you just dynamically attach the core script to whatever is calling the function`

 # But Wait, There's More!
 ## Pixel Art for Aspiring Autists!
 ![Yee haww](https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif)